 Integrate existing health care knowledge with new knowledge of own and others’ LTC Support Roles, including professional responsibilities and accountabilities in the LTC setting

 Apply new knowledge in accordance with resident-centred principles to promote quality of life in the LTC setting

 Act in accordance with collaborative principles for a team of health providers and residents in a participatory,

 Apply communication strategies that promote collaboration as appropriate to the LTC setting

 Communication through Simulation

-The Communication through Simulation Project focuses on the development of an experiential learning program targeting professional communication skills for the health-care workplace.
-Using a design-thinking methodology, this curriculum development project builds on research conducted on communication competencies for regulated health professions in Ontario and leverages the 360° View on Communicative Competence at Work.
+The Communication through Simulation Project was a curriculum development project to create an experiential learning program targeting professional communication skills for the health-care workplace.
+Using a design-thinking methodology, this curriculum development project built on research conducted on communication competencies for regulated health professions in Ontario and leverages the 360° View on Communicative Competence at Work.

-The Pre-Residency Programs curricula are designed and validated by health professionals, with the input and guidance of academic professionals.
+Pre-Residency Program Curricula are rooted in the CanMEDS 2015 and CanMEDS-FM 2017 frameworks developed by the Royal College of Physicians and Surgeons of Canada.
+The curricula address competencies specified by the Transition to Discipline and Foundations of Discipline stages in the CBD Competence Continuum.
+They are designed and validated by health professionals, with the input and guidance of academic professionals.
 During the program’s clinical teaching sessions, physician facilitators are involved in the daily learning of examinees, while standardized clients act as resources, offering valuable feedback.
 Supplementary customized sessions on communication, ethics, and provincial regulations are offered by specialists in those areas.

 Once a program has been launched, we continue to evaluate, grow and refresh its sessions.
 All classroom sessions, online modules and individual lecturers are evaluated and overall program evaluation is conducted at the conclusion of each cohort (a group of students).